jeonghanlee/epicsarchiverap-env/docs/milestone-265f580.md

 ##### Completion Criteria

-- After assignment defines the EPICS-Arche interface and aa-env's role, the resulting skin renders correctly on that interface.
+- After planning defines the EPICS-Arche interface and aa-env's role, the resulting skin renders correctly on that interface.
 The current WAR skin remains unchanged until that scope is defined.

 ##### Dependencies And Decisions

+- Decision Date: 2026-09-22.
+Assigned from Backlog to Milestone.
+The target interface and the role of the aa-env skin remain to be defined.
+Status stays Open; assignment alone does not accept or authorize implementation.
 - EPICS-Arche repository (mgmt UI rewrite), post-Phase-2

 ##### Implementation Plan